BenjaminHinchliff/Kitten-RNG/README.md

 ## What?

-It's a wonderfully practical python module that generates random numbers based off a kitten livestream (in refernce to a meme).
+It's a wonderfully practical python module that generates random numbers based off a kitten livestream (in reference to a meme).

 ## Installation